New Online Application and Submission Process: As of August 1, 2014:

 Adjunct Faculty applicant applies online -->

-AFPG Review Committee recommends final approval or denial -->
+AFPG Review Committee receives it online & recommends final approval or denial -->

-VC Administration provides final stamp of approval or denial, based on AFPG Review Committee recommendation.
+Vice Chancellor / Administration provides final stamp of approval or denial, based on AFPG Review Committee recommendation. -->

-If approved, applicant, campus representative, and campus fiscal contacts notified.
+If approved, applicant, campus representative & campus fiscal contacts notified.

 The Adjunct Faculty Professional Growth Program is administered by the Maricopa Center for Learning and Instruction in the Academic and Student Affairs Division.
 The program provides funding assistance on a reimbursement basis to adjunct faculty employees to attend conferences, seminars, workshops, and professional meetings that are directly related to, and will enhance/update the applicant's teaching skills and will enhance the learning of students for the class taught by the applicant for the Maricopa Community Colleges.